 The Department of Forest Research and Survey (DFRS) under the Ministry of Forest and Soil Conservation consists of two divisions i.e. Forest Research Division and Forest Survey Division.
 It is envisioned that DFRS will lead the development of the reference scenario although a number of activities will be outsourced.
 It is expected that around 15-20 persons in Nepal will be involved in the process of developing the reference scenario.
 The current capacity is limited and capacity building activities are expected in the fields of GIS and modeling (including operation and handling of hardware and software), general understanding of REDD and data collection.
+In addition to this, capacity building of academic institutions such as Institute of Forestry, Kathmandu Forestry Collage and other institutions will done to ensure the skilled human resources are available in the country.
 The contractor for the capacity building of this component is expected to, as a first step, perform a training needs assessment and relate this to capacity building activities planned for the FRA and component 4 of this R-PP.

-Table 3: Summary of Reference Scenario Activities and Budget Estimated Cost (in thousands US\$) Main Activity Sub-Activity 2010 2011 2012 2013 Total Creation of a biomass surface from the LRMP data Purchase of digitized LRMP forest cover maps in GIS format 10 10 Calibration of LRMP classes with field samples 25 25 Population of the biomass coverage 10 10 Creation of a current biomass surface Classification of high resolution remote sensing images combined with ground thruthing 550 550 Development of a multi-year historic reference scenario Study on usability of intermediate data sets 10 10 Re-Interpretation of existing data and possible acquisition and processing of new images 550 550
+Table 3: Summary of Reference Scenario Activities and Budget Main Activity Sub-Activity Estimated Cost (in thousands US\$) 2010 2011 2012 2013 Total Creation of a biomass surface from the LRMP data Purchase of digitized LRMP forest cover maps in GIS format 10 10 Calibration of LRMP classes with field samples 25 25 Population of the biomass coverage 10 10 Creation of a current biomass surface Classification of high resolution remote sensing images combined with ground thruthing 550 550 Development of a multi-year historic reference scenario Study on usability of intermediate data sets 10 10

-Development of spatial regression model and Computable General Equilibrium model Generate database based on secondary data and surveys 10 10 20

-Update existing input output table constructed for Nepal 5 5

-Develop separately a land use sub-model as a feedback to the economy- wide model 10 20 30

-Construct a CGE Model and SAM 50 50 100

-Carry out extensive policy simulation exercise 5 5

-Capacity building 20 20 40

-Total 0 695 655 5 1,355

-Government

-FCPF 545 505 5 1,055

-DFID/SDC through funds already committed for Nepal National Forest Programme

-Government of Finland (through funds already committed to FRA project)

-JICA (TBC) 150 150 300

-USAID (TBC)
+Re-Interpretation of existing data and possible acquisition and processing of new images 550 550 Development of spatial regression model and Computable General Equilibrium model Generate database based on secondary data and surveys 10 10 20 Update existing input output table constructed for Nepal 5 5 Develop separately a land use sub-model as a feedback to the economy- wide model 10 20 30 Construct a CGE Model and SAM 50 50 100 Carry out extensive policy simulation exercise 5 5 Capacity building 20 20 40 Total 0 695 655 5 1,355 Government FCPF 545 505 5 1,055 DFID/SDC through funds already committed for Nepal National Forest Programme Government of Finland (through funds already committed to FRA project) JICA (TBC) 150 150 300 USAID (TBC)